 You might also want to do a Rhyme Time activity with your child.
-Among the given activities, this is probably one of the best if not the best way to boost your baby’s speaking and communication skills.
 What you need to do in this activity is to sing a song with wording that rhyme together such as “Bump, bump, bump, thump, thump, thump, and jump, jump, jump.”

 You can solve the puzzle piece with yourself first and then let your baby do it afterward.
 Clap your hands to cheer them while they're solving the puzzle.
 This activity will enhance their fine motor skills, problem-solving skills, as well as visual skills.

 With all of these being said, you can see that there are a lot of things you need to do to make sure that your baby develops and grows properly.
 It's in doing these things that you can boost your baby's mental, intellectual, physical, and sensory skills.

 Remember that your baby’s proper growth and the experiences that they underwent in their first year of life are the building blocks of what they are to become when they grow older.
 Though you might experience difficulties or challenges along the way, it still is worth it.